vivien000/trompeloeil/README.md

 ## Limitations

+All this can only work for one observer since the screen can only display one picture at a time.

-Theoretically, I shouldn't just position the three.js camera where the observer's face was detected.
+Moreover, I should theoretically not just position the three.js camera where the observer's face was detected.
 I should also warp the resulting image to account for the fact that the camera plane and the screen's plane aren't parallel.
 I didn't do it but I don't think it makes a big difference given the relatively narrow field of view of most webcams.

 Besides, it'd be more efficient to compute the predictions in a web worker.
 Unfortunately enough, I understand it's only possible to use TensorFlow.js and WebGL in a worker when OffscreenCanvas is available, which is currently not the case for some browsers, e.g. [Firefox](https://caniuse.com/offscreencanvas).